DAF201/2022_fall_school_garbage/Logic.md

 ## Quantifiers with Restricted Domains

 Sometimes it is not feasible to enumerate the domain of a quantifier.
-Then we use the excluding method to exclude those we don't want out.
+Then we use the excluding method to exclude those we don't want out

 In such instances, an abbreviated notation is often used